lsegal/yard/docs/Tags.md

     implementor information.

         @abstract Subclass and override {#run} to implement a custom Threadable class.

+  * `@api`: Declares the API that the object belongs to.
+Does not display in output, but useful for performing queries (`yardoc --query`).
+Any text is allowable in this tag, and there are no predefined values.

+        @api freeform text

   * `@attr`: Declares an attribute from the docstring of a class.
 Meant to be used on Struct classes only (classes that inherit Struct).